rav000/iOS-NonUI-Installer/README.md

 Also lmk if something wrong is happening, I'll fix it asap

-iOS 15 support is untested, just don't use it as of now
+Forget about iOS 15+ support
 # iOS-NonUI-Installer
 Quickly install or dualboot NonUI on checkm8 devices!